The friction problem: Why we skip steps (even important ones)

 The pattern

-Instead of asking “why aren’t people following the process?”, ask “what’s making this process hard to follow?”
+So instead of asking “why aren’t people following the process?”, ask “what’s making this process hard to follow?”

 If you've run into something similar (a process that kept getting skipped until you found a way to reduce the friction) I'd love to hear about it in the comments.